 The existing agreed national policy remains as follows “There is no agreement whatsoever to use “Shrink-Wrap/Cling-Film” on York Containers under any circumstances.
 Also, Opsflash – CPC (2008) No 167 instructs all sites that have received new trays delivered on pallets and shrink wrapped to remove and dispose of the shrink wrap immediately.
 There are NO circumstances where the shrink-wrapping of Yorks is acceptable.
 This practice must not be allowed at any RM site.

-RSCs are not intended for use inside Mail Centres and Delivery Offices and are primarily for the Distribution Centre’s network and warehouse environments where there is sufficient space and where risk assessment and Safe Systems of Work requirements apply, in respect of workplace transport hazards from FLTs and crush hazards etc., specific Personal Protective Equipment (PPE) regulations requirements also apply in these work environments, e.g., high visibility clothing and protective footwear.
+RSCs are not intended for BAU usage inside Mail Centres and Delivery Offices and are primarily for the Distribution Centre’s and Parcel Sorting Centre network.
+However with a shortfall in Yorks, there may be circumstances which require flows on a contingency basis for the transfer of workflows where there is sufficient space and where risk assessment and Safe Systems of Work requirements apply.
+In respect of workplace transport hazards from FLTs and crush hazards etc., specific Personal Protective Equipment (PPE) regulations requirements also apply in these work environments, e.g., high visibility clothing and protective footwear.
 RSCs may only be used in risk controlled working environments as per the Safe Systems of Work.

 Safe Systems of Work (SSoW) are located on a plate on the side of the container.
 (See Attachment).